OasisLMF/GenerateDocs/src/sections/ODS-tools.rst

     pip install ods-tools
 |

-Once installed, ODS Tools can be used utilised via the command line interface to quickly convert oed files.
+Once installed, ODS Tools can be used via the command line interface to quickly convert oed files.

 Example :